sarfata/kbox-firmware/README.md

    * Improved WiFi connection stability
      This required the latest version of ESP firmware.
      And also some changes to the TCP/NMEA server.
+   * #96: make wifi led go green when we have a websocket client connected
  * 2018 04 23 - v1.2.3
    * Repeat all NMEA and NMEA2000 data to the computer when the serial port is opened at 38400 bauds.